 - Strong RFP signal upon vimentin induction

-- Physiological E-cadherin expression in the absence of EMT
+- Physiological E-cadherin expression in absence of EMT

 Increased invasive capacity following EMT

 TGFβ1-responsive (lung model)

 Sensitive to A83-01 and PP1 inhibition (lung model)

 Scientific Paper: Live-cell imaging and analysis reveal cell phenotypic transition dynamics inherently missing in snapshot data

 Recent advances in single-cell techniques allow for the study of how cells convert from epithelial to mesenchymal phenotypes.